Connections

 file)

-WSL values are added by searching the installed WSL distributions as they appear in the Windows Registry.
+WSL connections are added by searching the installed WSL distributions as they appear in the Windows Registry.
+They also exist in the config/connections.json

 SSH Config Parsing